-Tyrone Mowatt, an entrepreneur and education reform advocate, started his 30 plus year career developing econometric analytic models for Fortune 100 companies at Standard and Poor’s DRI .
-Later working for a subsidiary of JP Morgan Chase he went on to design, develop and introduce financial analysis and modeling technologies widely used by Wall Street portfolio managers.
+Tyrone Mowatt, an entrepreneur and education reform advocate, started his 40 plus year career developing econometric analytic models for Fortune 100 companies in the 80s at Standard and Poor’s DRI .
+Later working for a subsidiary of JP Morgan Chase he went on to design, develop and introduce financial analysis and modeling tools used by Wall Street portfolio managers.
+Following technology trends at the time, Mowatt joined the AI movement in the 90s building AI financial planning systems for insurance companies.
 After shifting to the design of corporate training technologies, he was awarded a patent as inventor and manager of a globally recognized computer based training product line, SkillBuilder , used by US and European corporate IT departments tasked with re-skilling their workforce.

-As entrepreneur, Tyrone launched a private/public social venture in the Caribbean, recruiting, training and employing more than 50 local community college graduates, developing digital online courses for software from Microsoft, Oracle and others.
+As entrepreneur, Tyrone launched a private/public social venture demonstrating a viable model of a private/public ventures to create foreign exchange for countries in the Caribbean, recruiting, training and employing more than 50 local community college graduates, developing digital online courses for software from Microsoft, Oracle and others.
 He went on to launch a biotech start-up co-located in Seattle and Moscow employing more than 75 scientists researching the genomics of aging.
-Since then, as business strategist, he advises companies such as Ticketmaster, Wallace Foundation, Quaker Oats, Coca Cola, Department of Defense and TJX working with their CMOs and senior executive teams.

-In 2012, while working with Harvard team members from the Bill and Melinda Gates Measures of Effective Teaching Initiative, Tyrone led the development of the platform used to collect, analyze and report on public school student perceptions of classroom instruction.
-As the platform visionary and development manager, he led the team that analyzed more than 400,000 student surveys, analyzing and reporting results to more than 15,000 teachers in states across the US.
+In 2012, while working with Harvard team members from the Bill and Melinda Gates Measures of Effective Teaching Initiative, Mowatt led the development of the platform used to collect, analyze and report on public school student perceptions of classroom instruction.
+As the platform visionary and development manager, he led the team that analyzed more than 400,000 public school student’s surveys, analyzing and reporting results to more than 15,000 teachers in states across the US.